-CHART SUPPLEMENT U.S.- A publication designed primarily as a pilot's operational manual containing all airports, seaplane bases, and heliports open to the public including communications data, navigational facilities, and certain special notices and procedures.
-This publication is issued in seven volumes according to geographical area.
+CHART SUPPLEMENT U.S.- A flight information publication designed for use with appropriate IFR or VFR charts which contains data on all airports, seaplane bases, and heliports open to the public including communications data, navigational facilities, airport diagrams, certain special notices, and non-regulatory procedures.
+This publication is issued for the conterminous U.S., Puerto Rico, and the Virgin Islands in seven volumes according to geographical area.

-CHARTED VFR FLYWAYS - Charted VFR Flyways are flight paths recommended for use to bypass areas heavily traversed by large turbine-powered aircraft.
+CHARTED VFR FLYWAYS- Charted VFR Flyways are flight paths recommended for use to bypass areas heavily traversed by large turbine-powered aircraft.
 Pilot compliance with recommended flyways and associated altitudes is strictly voluntary.
 VFR Flyway Planning charts are published on the back of existing VFR Terminal Area charts.